Face Coverings at UTSA

 The wellbeing of our university community is the shared responsibility of our students, faculty, staff and constituents.
 All students, faculty and staff will be required to complete a mandatory public health compliance training prior to returning to campus.
 UTSA will also post signage across its campuses to reinforce the importance of public health practices.

-Failure to abide by UTSA's face covering requirement may result in disciplinary action in accordance with the student code of conduct OR applicable employment policies and procedures.
-Violations should be reported to the Office of Institutional Compliance via the UTSA Hotline for appropriate action.
+Failure to abide by UTSA's face covering requirements may result in disciplinary action in accordance with the student code of conduct or applicable employment policies and procedures.